 The next time you’re thinking about hosting a corporate or educational event, consider a local farm!
 From organizing team-building activities to relaxing picnics, a farm is large enough to accommodate just about any of your business needs.
 You can support the farm further by offering to pay for any catering services they may offer.
 Beyond business gatherings, a farm’s barn may be the perfect place to host your next graduation or birthday party, given they have the right amenities.
 If you haven’t heard, barn weddings are quite popular!

 Farms are a great place for kids as well.
-School tours at local farms can offer insights into farm life, animal education, and even teach children about the importance of locally-grown produce at an early age.
+Field trips to local farms can offer insights into farm life, animal education, and even teach children about the importance of locally-grown produce at an early age.
 What’s more, kids can learn about the beneficial health impacts of locally-grown food as opposed to food that is mass produced and travels miles to reach their dinner plate!

 5. Request Local Products at Local Institutions